b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 8 (Crime Incidence Scene Processing).md

 • When attorneys challenge digital evidence
 – Often they raise the issue of whether computer-generated records were altered or damaged

+• One test to prove that computer-stored records are authentic is to demonstrate that a specific person created the records
+– The author of a Microsoft Word document can be identified by using file metadata
+• May not be easy as records recovered from slack space or unallocated disk space usually don’t identify the author